Nexmo/nexmo-developer/_tutorials/fbm-product-info.md

 Select the Facebook Page you want to link to your account from the dropdown list.

 Paste the JWT you copied to your clipbnoard earlier into the JWT Token field and click Subscribe.
 You will receive a message confirming the page is now linked to your account.

+## Link your application to your Facebook Page

+Go into the Nexmo Dashboard and check your Nexmo application [is listed](https://dashboard.nexmo.com/messages/applications).

+Click on your app and then click the External Accounts tab.
+Facebook Pages that you've linked to your Nexmo account are listed.
+Click the `Link` button to link your application to the desired Facebook Page.

 > At this point you have the preparatory work completed.
 You now have a Nexmo app and your Facebook Page connected to your Nexmo account.
 In subsequent sections you will write the code for your application.